learning-paths/pathway-clojure/README.md

 These professionals aren't doing things the hard way.
 They are going with the grain of the wood and solving problems in the most natural possible way.
 It isn't a perfect way.
 There's are still a few things which can be improved but the work is well underway.
 The progress early Clojurians have made since its inception in 2007 is staggering!
 We are truly standing on the shoulder of giants.

-To me, Clojure represents a better way of doing things.
+To me, Clojure represents a vision of a better way of doing things.

 ### Clojure is a community